Chart Color Schemes

 Infrastructure

-Eleven infrastructure projects were identified by AreaSearch as potentially impacting the area.
-Among them are key initiatives such as the Diamond Creek Community Infrastructure Master Plan, Eltham Major Activity Centre project, Nillumbik Waste Management Facility upgrade (scheduled for completion in 2023), and the Diamond Creek Outdoor Pool Upgrade set to begin in late 2021.
-The following list outlines those projects likely to have significant relevance.
+Eleven projects have been identified by AreaSearch as potentially impacting the area.
+These include the Diamond Creek Community Infrastructure Master Plan, Eltham Major Activity Centre, Nillumbik Waste Management Facility Upgrade, and Diamond Creek Outdoor Pool Upgrade.

 Professional plan users can use the search below to filter and access additional projects.